 - Feeding is completed in July.

-- Male moths are light brown and slender-bodied, while females are white and heavy-bodied.
+- Male moths are light brown and slender-bodied, while females are white, heavy-bodied and flightless.

 Symptoms and damage

 - Larvae chew holes in leaves or devour entire leaves.

 - In late July, spongy moth egg masses can be observed on the trunks and branches of infected trees.

 - Understory shrubs and plants may also be affected.